Yamaha G-228 Classical Guitar

 201119 - (Very Good) - Got one, the guitar was stored in the attic for decades and unfortunately the table has bent slightly due to the strings tension.
 Overall great sounding guitar but not that easy to play.

 Editor's Note: Yep, the flat broad neck is actually tiresome after a while and the frets are quite narrow as well.
 Makes intonation easier, but speed and slides somewhat more difficult and slides (glissando) near impossible.

 That's why (in 2020) I finally bit the proverbial bullet and upgraded to a La Patrie Concert CW Q1T (about AUD $1,450 to $1,650 without case), which is a hybrid classical design with narrower curved fretboard, cutaway and bi-directional truss rod.
 Yummy!

 Since then I also purchased a used and slightly damaged La Patrie Presentation (for around AUD $400), because it came with a Tric guitar case, which I wanted for the Concert CW.
 The Presentation will be repaired and is already sold again.

 For those who might be interested, the Godin Presentation is much the same as the Concert classical but with slightly lesser build quality (new for around AUD $1,250 without case).
 Both Godin classical guitars are made using solid timbers all round, have active electronics as options, sound great and are a joy to play.
-And for the money your spending, that's just as well ;-)
+And for the money you're spending, that's just as well ;-)

 201024 - (Excellent) - Thank you so much! - Greetings from Germany.